MsUn-123/py_tw_logger/README.md

 ```
 python bot.py
 ```
+## Commands

+*stats - show stats of the channel (using your database of this channel) *ping - pong!

 ## TO-DO
 general:
 - [ ] Create minimal web project to interact with database.
 - [ ] Move from venv to conda virtual environment installation.
+- [ ] Use batches of messages to improve perfomance.

 bot.py:
 - [x] Make auto ping routine not dependable on CHANNELS variable.